ahmadawais/Emoji-Log-VSCode/readme.md

 </h1>

-> After building [hundreds of open source software](https://github.com/ahmadawais) I've ended up inventing a git commit log standard called `EMOJI-LOG` that helps me read the logs and understand a project history with less cognitive load.
+After building [hundreds of open source software](https://github.com/ahmadawais) I've ended up inventing a git commit log standard called `EMOJI-LOG` that helps me understand a project's history with a less cognitive load just by looking at the git log.

 ## USAGE